Dedicated to keeping Charleston Lake beautiful in every way.

-LET'S GET THE LEAD OUT (CLA LAUNCHES THE "GLO" INITIATIVE)
+LET'S GET THE LEAD OUT (NEW CLA INITIATIVE)

 Lead-based fishing tackle can be fatal to Loons and other aquatic wildlife, when ingested from fish or the lake bottom.
 There is low awareness of this risk among Anglers.
 Lead-free tackle performs identically to lead-based tackle, but can be difficult to identify and purchase at retail.